hgibs/terragrunt-examples/README.md

 # terragrunt-examples
 Terraform and Terragrunt examples.

-Sometimes I find it too difficult to find examples of AWS things.
+Sometimes I find it too difficult to find terraform examples of AWS things.
 This is organized into a series of microservice modules, and uses terragrunt to apply them.
 I choose to utilize a env.key or env_vars.sh file to set the environment variables and take a look at example.key for an example.

-If you've never used terragrunt before, I highly reccomend it instead of a "bare" terraform deployment.
+If you've never used terragrunt before, I highly recommend it instead of a "bare" terraform deployment.
 Bonus points for adding an `alias tg=terragrunt` to your .bashrc

 ## List of Examples
 - [Full Terragrunt Project](terragrunt_full_example/): An example mono-repo style with dev and prod deployments, and keeping things as DRY as possible while still making sense.
+- [An example static website with Cloudfront](modules/cloudfront_static_website): A simple, but complete static website hosted via cloudfront and s3.
+This also automatically syncs a local folder with the remote s3 bucket so all you have to do is `terragrunt apply`

 ## Why?